pfren1998/SELINA/docs/source/prepare.md

 ## Installation

-SELINA is supported for macOS, Linux and Windows
+SELINA is supported for macOS, Linux and Windows.
-To use SELINA, you should first build a conda environment
+To use SELINA, you should first build a conda environment.

 ```
 conda create -n Selina
 conda activate Selina
 ```

-Then you can install SELINA using the following command(All the dependency packages will be installed simultaneously)
+Then you can install SELINA using the following command(All the dependency packages will be installed simultaneously).

 ```
 conda install -c pfren selina -c conda-forge -c r
 ```

-Note that if you have gpu on your device, you should additionally run the following command after the above commands are executed
+Note that if you have gpu on your device, you should additionally run the following command after the above commands are executed.

 ```
 conda install pytorch cudatoolkit